GemsTracker/api/README.md

 Now you will need to add local configuration files.

 Rename database.local.php.dist to database.local.php and fill in the db settings.
+Rename project.local.php.dist to project.local.php and fill in the project settings.

 If you wish to use Gemstracker Authentication to use the API (e.g. for front-ends in the API) instead of OAuth2, rename gems-auth.local.php.dist to gems-auth.local.php and fill in the linked Gemstracker root path and application environment.
-If hosted in a subdirectoy change the cookie path.
+If hosted in a subdirectory change the cookie path.

 Make sure your Gemstracker user has the 'pr.api' privilege.

 Finally if you wish to use Development mode, you can either rename development.local.php.dist to development.local.php in both the config and config/autoload directories, or run